Johannes-Flachberger/security-notes/2 Tech-Specifics/Network/Protocols/TCP 20,21 FTP.md

   - "#type/tech-specific"
 ---
 # FTP

 file transfer protocol

 default ports: 20 - data, 21 control

 operates on 2 channels/ports: control channel for commands & data channel for data

 - very efficient
 - credentials and commands are sent in cleartext!

-### 2 modes:
+### 2 Modes:

 **active:** data is sent over a separate channel originating from the FTP server’s port 20 **passive:** data is sent over a separate channel originating from an FTP client’s port above port number 1023

 ## Usage

 `ftp <user>@<ip>`

 | Option | Purpose         |
 | ------ | --------------- |
 | `-A`   | use active mode |

 **In FTP shell:**